cjacker/opensource-toolchain-bouffalo-lab/README.md

 and add `/opt/xuantie-riscv64-embed-toolchain/bin` to PATH env according to your shell.

-**NOTE 1**, the triplet of prebuilt Xuantie rv64 embed toolchain is **`riscv64-unknown-elf`**.
+**NOTE**, the triplet of prebuilt Xuantie rv64 embed toolchain is **`riscv64-unknown-elf`**, make sure it is not conflict with toolchains you already installed, otherwise you have to handle PATH env yourself.
-**NOTE 2**, you may already know, the 64bit toolchain is able to generate 32bit codes.

 ## T-Head XuanTie RISC-V linux gcc [Optional]

-**If you want to work with C906 Linux, you may need this toolchain.
-It can be ignored now**
+**You need this toolchain to work with Linux. if you have no need to run a Linux on C906 core of BL808, just ignore this section.**

-T-Head provide RISC-V 64bit linux toolchain (gcc v10.2.0), it can be download from [here](https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1663142514282/Xuantie-900-gcc-linux-5.10.4-glibc-x86_64-V2.6.1-20220906.tar.gz).
+T-Head provide pre-built RISC-V 64bit linux toolchain (gcc v10.2.0), it can be download from [here](https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1663142514282/Xuantie-900-gcc-linux-5.10.4-glibc-x86_64-V2.6.1-20220906.tar.gz).

 After download: